Nutritional Support of the horse with Cushing’s

 Dietary Management

 If your PPID horse is a “good-doer” and you are trying to encourage weight loss it is still important that they receive a fully balanced diet.
-To keep calories, starches and sugars minimal provide a vitamin and mineral supplement such as Cushcare Supplement or Go Lite Balancer with low-calorie chaff such as Safe & Sound or Fibergy.
+To keep calories, starches and sugars minimal provide a vitamin and mineral supplement or balancer with low-calorie chaff.

 news thumbnail image